COMPUTERS AND THE WORLD WIDE WEB

 Although Charles Babbage had outlined the concept of a programmable computer in 1822, it was 1943 before 'Colossus' became the first working example.
 Nevertheless, several programmable mechanical devices had been built before this.

-The Museum collection contains an RAF Mark XIV Bomb Sight Computer, introduced in 1942.
-It allowed a bomber to follow a curving flight path during the run-in to its target without losing aim, by recalculating the relative positions of aircraft and target.
+The Museum collection contains an RAF Mark XIV bomb sight computer, introduced in 1942 and fitted to a Lancaster bomber.
+It allowed the bomber to follow a curving flight path during the run-in to its target without losing aim, by recalculating the relative positions of aircraft and target.